dpzxsm/react-proptypes-generate/README.md

 # react-proptypes-generate [![npm version](https://badge.fury.io/js/react-proptypes-generate.svg)](https://badge.fury.io/js/react-proptypes-generate)
-  This is the VS Code's extension that automatically generates PropTypes code for React components, like [ReactPropTypes](https://github.com/dpzxsm/ReactPropTypes-Plugin) in the Jetbrains's Platform
+  This is the VS Code's extension that automatically generates PropTypes code for React components, like [ReactPropTypes](https://github.com/dpzxsm/ReactPropTypes-Plugin) in the Jetbrains's Platform.

   Also a command line tool, you don’t have to be limited to use in vscode

 ## Installation